-The Climate Research Center (CRC) conducts research on climate science phenomena like hurricanes, droughts and floods with a special focus on their connections with climate variability, climate change and ·human activities.
-The CRC promotes the application of statistical methods and geographic information systems (GIS) to address climate science problems in the Sonoma area or anywhere in the planet.
-The CRC aims to collaborate in multidisciplinary climate research with members of the SSU community, organizations or individuals in the Sonoma area or with researchers from other institutions in the country or the world.
-The CRC provides state-of-the-art computers and cutting-edge software to study and analyze a vast array of problems in climate science.
-Students working in the CRC can experience climate science in action and will gain essential research experience and data analysis skills.
+The Climate Research Center (CRC) conducts research on climate science phenomena like hurricanes, droughts, and floods with a special focus on their connections with climate variability, climate change, and ·human activities.
+Students working in the CRC (through the Geography, Environment, and Planning Department) can experience climate science in action and will gain essential research experience and data analysis skills.

-CIGA seeks interdisciplinary collaboration among campus and external researchers, students and other organizations in projects that involve geographic information and spatial analysis at local to global scales.
-To accomplish these goals, CIGA provides: computer, software and data resources; Geographic Information System (GIS) and remote sensing expertise and consulting services; educational courses; and community outreach.
+CIGA seeks interdisciplinary collaboration among campus and external researchers, students, and other organizations in projects that involve geographic information and spatial analysis at local to global scales.
 Courses in the Department of Geography, Environment, and Planning provide a solid foundation in geospatial science.
 Students are given a unique opportunity to broaden and refine their education by working on real-world problems in CIGA research projects and service contracts.

 The Center for Sustainable Communities (CSC) works with cities and counties, special districts, and regional and state government agencies to develop planning policies and implementation strategies related to climate change and greenhouse gas emissions, planning for healthy communities, the relationship between land use and water resources, and other sustainability and resiliency topics.